Computational biology: Data and modeling

 Mathematical biology is the use of mathematical models of living organisms to examine the systems that govern structure, development, and behavior in biological systems.
 This entails a more theoretical approach to problems, rather than its more empirically minded counterpart of experimental biology.
 Mathematical biology draws on discrete mathematics, topology (also useful for computational modeling), Bayesian statistics, linear algebra and Boolean algebra.

 These mathematical approaches have enabled the creation of databases and other methods for storing, retrieving, and analyzing biological data, a field known as bioinformatics.
 Usually, this process involves genetics and analyzing genes.

 Gathering and analyzing large datasets have made room for growing research fields such as data mining, and computational biomodeling, which refers to building computer models and visual simulations of biological systems.
 This allows researchers to predict how such systems will react to different environments, which is useful for determining if a system can "maintain their state and functions against external and internal perturbations".
 While current techniques focus on small biological systems, researchers are working on approaches that will allow for larger networks to be analyzed and modeled.
 A majority of researchers believe this will be essential in developing modern medical approaches to creating new drugs and gene therapy.
 A useful modeling approach is to use Petri nets via tools such as esyN.

-Along similar lines, until recent decades theoretical ecology has largely dealt with analytic models that were detached from the statistical models used by empirical ecologists.
-However, computational methods have aided in developing ecological theory via simulation of ecological systems, in addition to increasing application of methods from computational statistics in ecological analyses.
+Until recent decades theoretical ecology has largely dealt with analytic models that were detached from the statistical models used by empirical ecologists.
+More recently, computational methods have aided in developing theories via simulation of ecological systems, in addition to increasing application of methods from computational statistics in ecological analyses.